Shanghai is one of the world’s most forward-thinking cities and the largest city in China when it comes to population.

 Step Back In Time at Zhujiajiao Water Town

-Zhujiajiao water town is located 50 kilometres from central Shanghai and can be reached by subway on Line 17.
+Zhujiajiao water town is located 50 kilometers from central Shanghai and can be reached by subway on Line 17.

 Zhujiajiao Water Town is one of the best and easiest day trips you can take from Shanghai.